Application Deadline: February 1, annually

-The Oklahoma Indian Mission Conference (OIMC), comprised of 89 United Methodist churches in Oklahoma, Kansas and Texas, represents the largest concentration of Native American United Methodists in the U.S. The historic Indian Missionary Conference was started by Cherokee, Creek and Choctaw tribes in 1844 and continues today.
-As a result, OCU is uniquely positioned, given its history and mission, small classes, individual attention and caring faculty and staff, to serve American Indian students.
+Scholarship recipients may be interested in joining OCU’s active Native American Society, which hosts an annual powwow and other cultural events throughout the year.
+Native scholars also participate annually in the Oklahoma Indian Missionary Conference (OIMC), comprised of 89 United Methodist churches in Oklahoma, Kansas and Texas.
+Our OIMC represents the largest concentration of Native American United Methodists in the United States.
+The historic Indian Missionary Conference was started by Cherokee, Creek and Choctaw tribes in 1844 and continues today.